Apple iPhone 14 review: Ctrl+C, Ctrl+V

-The iPhone 14 looks like the predecessor model, it feels the same in everyday use and even in the suburban train nobody sees that you are using the latest iPhone.
-So even though the latest iPhone 14 is a very good phone, it is outclassed by the previous models and the much more exciting Pro models.
+The iPhone 14 looks like the predecessor model, it feels the same in everyday use and even on the suburban train nobody sees that you are using the latest iPhone.
+So even though the latest iPhone 14 is an excellent phone, it is outclassed by the previous models and the much more exciting Pro models.
 Apple disciples can safely skip this iteration—or wait for the new Plus variant with a larger display.

 If you still want to buy the iPhone 14, you will pay exactly $799 for the basic variant with 128 gigabytes of storage.
 The colors Blue, Purple, Midnight, Polaris and "(Product) Red" are already available online at Apple, at the Apple Store of your choice or at retailers.

 Recently, Apple unveiled a new color variant—the yellow iPhone 14, available since March 14 at the Apple Store and partner retailers.
 This new model maintains the premium design and build-quality of other color options.
 The aluminum frame and buttons feature a subtle tanned-yellow hue, while the glass back panel boasts a vibrant yellow.
 This unique finish sets the standard duo apart, and here at NextPit, we've dubbed it "The Pikachu iPhone" (credit to Antoine Engels).

 Design & display: It's getting old this way